yuanjia01/yuanjia01.github.io/_posts/2023-01-25-precision-equals-recall.md

 ## Application to company tagging

+(Added 2023 Jul 23)

-In a prior post on company tagging {% post_url 2023-01-16-company-tagging.md
+In a prior post on [company tagging]({% post_url 2023-01-16-company-tagging
-%}, we found that when the precision of our model equaled its recall, the bias of the predicted fraction of companies discussing a topic vanished.
+%}), we found that when the precision of our model equaled its recall, the bias of the predicted fraction of companies discussing a topic vanished.
 From the above result, we know why there is no bias at the paragraph level.
 However, wouldn't the fact that just *one* candidate paragraph of a company being